sandyfzu/backwpup-helper/README.md

 - The debug monitor option is stored using the WordPress Options API (`bwh_debug_monitor`).
 It is cleaned up on plugin deletion via `uninstall.php`.
 - Debug log path resolution respects `WP_DEBUG_LOG` when set to a custom string in `wp-config.php`; otherwise defaults to `wp-content/debug.log`.
 - File fingerprinting uses `filemtime()` + `filesize()` (single OS stat call, zero file reads) for lightweight change detection during polling.
+- Backup directory size info is cached with WordPress transients for 20 seconds, and refreshed on hover with a 20-second client cooldown.
+- Client-side change-indicator acknowledgement is persisted with `localStorage` for up to 1 hour.

 ## References